ibm-cloud-docs/assistant/preview-actions.md

   For example, your assistant might know how to help with product orders, but not travel plans.
 If a customer asks for help with travel plans, your assistant must be able to convey that it understands what the customer wants, but explain that it can't help with that particular task.
 Ideally, your assistant can direct the customer to other resources that might help with the task, or can explain other tasks it can help with to keep the conversation going, and headed in a positive direction.

 You can customize the text that is displayed by these actions or add steps to them to incorporate other interactions.
 For example, you might want to add a context variable to the Welcome action response text so you can greet the customer by name.
 From the *Actions* page, click an action to open it for editing.

+You cannot delete or disable these built-in actions.

 ### Configuring a jump to another step
 {: #actions-jump-to-config}